Jelmerro/Vieb/Erwic.md

 # How

-The browsing data of each tab is stored in it's own location based on the name.
+The browsing data of each app/tab is stored in it's own container.
-The difference with containertabs is the custom name and the persistent storage.
-Another difference is that the configured pages can't be opened or closed while running.
+These containers are selected based on the container name that you choose, and do not share any data between them if the name is different.
-Links that you request to open in a new tab will be opened with your default web browser instead.
+By default, links that you request to open in a new tab will be opened with your default web browser instead.
 Finally, permissions for microphone, notifications, media devices and camera are now allowed by default.
-If desired, these permissions can be changed with the viebrc in the datafolder or with `:set`, these are only changes to the default value of the settings.
+If desired, these differences can be changed with the viebrc in the datafolder or with `:set`.
+These are only changes to the default Erwic setting values compared to regular Vieb.

 ## Multiple pages